smart-on-fhir/smart-on-fhir.github.io/authorization/public/index.md

 scopes to your request: for example, `launch/patient` to indicate that you need to know a patient ID, or `launch/encounter` to indicate you need an encounter.
 The EHR's "authorize" endpoint will take care of acquiring the context you need (and then making it available to you).
-For example, the EHR may provide the end-user with a patient selection widget.
+For example, if your app needs patient context, the EHR may provide the end-user with a patient selection widget.
 For full details, see <a href="{{site.baseurl}}authorization/scopes-and-launch-context">SMART launch context parameters</a>.*

 The app then redirects the browser to the EHR's **authorization URL** as